HTA & UTA Hiring FAQ

 - I want to work as a TA next semester, but I'm not going to be enrolled as a student.
 Can I do that?

 Most courses are willing to hire TAs who are not currently enrolled, though it depends on your specific circumstances and the circumstances for the course that semester.
+Please contact Thomas Doeppner for more information.

 - I've never TAed before.
 What kind of experience is required?

 Except in the case of non-concentration courses like CS2 and CS4, you should have taken the class before.
 However, no other experience if required.
 When you apply to TA, any previous academic or work-related CS experience helps, in addition to any experience you may have with teaching, tutoring, or grading.
+Nevertheless, every year TAs with no prior teaching experience are hired and excel in their positions every year.

 - To be hired as a TA, what grade do I need to have gotten in the course?